Construction Progress

 Rockland County Construction

-CHPE now has an office in Rockland County dedicated to community engagement and outreach, located at 1 Railroad Square, Haverstraw, NY 10927.
+CHPE hosts an office in Rockland County dedicated to community engagement and outreach, located at 1 Railroad Square, Haverstraw, NY 10927.
 The office is open from 8:00 am to 4:00 pm, Monday – Friday and anyone who has questions or who is interested in learning more about the project is encouraged to visit.

 Those interested in receiving an electronic newsletter containing Rockland County specific construction updates can sign up here.